JonathanKise/6502-Assembly-Interpreter/README.md

     ; LDA 2C will be skipped and 3C will be loaded into A JMP RETURN
 ```

+## Note

+This program may not work with some of the pseudo-instructions used by the 6502.
+Please be aware of this limitation when writing and testing your assembly code.

 ## MOS Technology 6502 ASM Instruction Set